j-mnr/gophergo.dev/content/basics/03-constants.md

-This may come as a surprise if you've tried to change a `string`, because you're allowed to do this: `var twoStrings = "string1" + "string2"` and it will come out as `string1string2` if you `fmt.Println` it.
-The reason it works is because an entirely **new**❗❗ `string` is being made in it's place.
-Done out of convenience, expectations, or legacy it is what it is.
-Just know when you add to a `string` you're making an entirely **new** `string` and that's expensive in programming.
+This may come as a surprise if you've tried to change a `string`, because you're allowed to do this: `var twoStrings = "string1" + "string2"` and it will come out as `string1string2` if you `fmt.Println(twoStrings)`

+The reason it works is because an **entirely new**❗ `string` is being made in it's place.
+Done out of convenience, expectations, or legacy -- it is what it is.
+Just know when you add to a `string` you're making an **entirely new** `string` and that's expensive 💰💰💰 in programming.
+Imagine every time you put your socks 🧦 in a drawer that you had to find another, bigger drawer for each pair you put in; lots of time 🕗 wasted.

 ### Coding Time!